revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> In line 2 of the above code, it is invalid to assign the value of b to a at the time of increment.
+> It is invalid to assign and increment the value at the same line in python.
+Therefore, it will throw SyntaxError in line 2.

   </details>
   </details>